RedisLabsModules/JedisX/README.md

 ### provider-2

 Cluster is implemented.
-It needed to unify JSC and JPC into one `JedisConnection` class.
+It needed to unify JedisSocketConnection and JedisPreparedConnection classes into single `JedisConnection` class.

 Pipeline and Transaction for standalone instance is implemented.